asifprofessionalboy/myRepo/README.md

     AND DATEPART(YEAR, AD.Dates) = ''2024''
 )

--- Pivot the data
 SELECT WorkManSLNo,
        WorkManName,
        Eng_Type,
        Month,
        Year,
        ' + @DynamicColumns + ',
-       -- Calculate the total number of present days (where Present = 'P') SUM(CASE WHEN Present = ''P'' THEN 1 ELSE 0 END) AS TotalPresent FROM AttendanceData
+       SUM(CASE WHEN Present = ''P'' THEN 1 ELSE 0 END) AS TotalPresent
+FROM AttendanceData
 PIVOT (